-Brian* was diagnosed with diabetes at three-years-old.
+Brian* was diagnosed with diabetes at three years old.
 It was going to be a big adjustment for his family.
-The parents were taken to a separate room several times to be educated on how to handle diabetes now that it was going to be apart of their everyday life.
-Recently, I collaborated with one of my co-workers, a Diabetes Educator, to figure out a way to better help the patient during this time of transition in his life.
+The parents were taken to a separate room several times to be educated on how to handle diabetes now that it was going to be a part of their everyday life.
+After seeing this transpire each time a new diabetic patient was admitted, I collaborated with one of my co-workers, a Diabetic Educator, to figure out a better way help patients during this time of transition in their lives.

 We discussed several options; one, being a website that helps talk about Diabetes in a child-friendly manner.
 It covers lots of different topics such as the first sleepover, going back to school, and tackling life with Diabetes and the challenges that come with it.
 They’re digital stories that are easy to read and understand, especially for little ones!
 They include fun characters from Mickey Mouse and friends which makes it educational and also enjoyable for young children.